Births at Adventist Health, St. Helena

-Newton -- Melody Mae Newton was born March 25, 2019, at Adventist Health St. Helena to Karla and Travis Newton of Napa.
-She weighed 6 pounds, 4 ounces.
+Whiteside-Wilson -- Esiah Frederick Troy Whiteside-Wilson was born April 4, 2019, at Adventist Health St. Helena to Aaryn Steele-Whiteside and Elias Wilson of Sacramento.
+He weighed 9 pounds, 5 ounces.

 Most Popular